ragnar-lothbrok/hadoop-demo/README.md

 It's hard to get all the examples and code at one place so I will be doing the same.
 I will also add links in code itself if you want to know more about data and the place from where I referred.

+You can find useful HDFS commands in text file.